-A single-agency chronology should also be produced for this meeting using the template available on the DSCP website: https://www.durham-scp.org.uk/professionals/.
+A single-agency chronology should also be produced for this meeting.
 The detailed 'in house' school chronology should be streamlined to include key relevant incidents noted by school.

 Sharing of the report

 The report should be shared with parents/carers of the child at least two working days before the conference.
 Part of the report may also be shared with the young person, where age-appropriate.
 This will give the family a chance to question or clarify any issues raised within the report prior to the conference.